Rc-W024/VS_DATASET/README.md

 **A New Dataset for Millimeter-Wave Radar Vital Sensing With Reference Signals**

-## Info
+## Code Info
-In this repository you can find the reference code used for the technical validation of breathing and cardiac signals sparation.
-In addition, a script for data visualization is also included in the repository which can be used by configuring the subject and/or scenarios which shall be viewed.
+In this repository you can find the reference code used for the technical validation of breathing and cardiac signals sparation ([`VS_Validation`](https://github.com/Rc-W024/VS_DATASET/blob/main/VS_Validation.m)).
+In addition, the script [`PlotVS`](https://github.com/Rc-W024/VS_DATASET/blob/main/PlotVS.m) for data visualization is also included in the repository which can be used by configuring the subject and/or scenarios which shall be viewed.

 The code was written and tested using MATLAB R2024b for Microsoft Windows.